Karen J. Rooney, Ph.D.

 Wheels for Literature

-The wheel (oval) described previously
+The wheel (oval) described previously under general reading

-set-up depends on the type of literature being read.
+depends on the type of literature being read.

-The basic organization of the literature
+The basic organization of the literature provides the

-For example, a poem may have four ovals representing stanza
+example, a poem may have four ovals representing stanza

 I, stanza II, stanza III and theme.
 Details and main ideas